 Let’s start with the favourite.
 As discussed earlier, we need to consider how we grab our audience’s attention.
 The likelihood that a slide will do this is slim.
 Especially when it just has the topic name on it.
 So why use it?

 Nowadays there are a variety of programmes that do similar things, Prezi, SlideRocket, and Emaze to name a few.
 All of them have similar functions to personalise information in a slide form.
 They each provide a visual aid that can be displayed as you speak.
 Furthermore, they all allow you to illustrate key points using a range of graphics and advanced features, such as video and audio.
 Slides can add value if used correctly.

 When to Use Slides:

 - If you want to play a video in a seamless way.

-- When you want to show a series of information, data or pictures that build on from each other.
+- When you want to show a series of information, data or pictures that build on each other.

 - If you are in an environment that means you can’t use any other method.

 When Not to Use Slides:

-- As a starting point, you should be able to introduce yourself and topic without one.
+- As a starting point, you should be able to introduce yourself and the topic without one.

-- If you don’t have the access or prior knowledge of the room layout.
-It might, for instance, be difficult for people to see.
+- If you don’t have access or prior knowledge of the room layout.
+The reason being it might, for instance, be difficult for people to see.

 - If you want your audience to move around with you during the presentation.